Intrepidd/rails-canhaz/README.md

 user.can?(:read, article) # Can the user read this article? false for now

-user.can(:read, article) # Ok, so the user can read this article user.can(:edit, article) # He can edit it as well
+user.can!(:read, article) # Ok, so the user can read this article user.can!(:edit, article) # He can edit it as well

 user.can?(:read, article) # Will be true